westofengland-ca/weca_qgis_release_notes/README.md

 📍 🌐 🌍 📈

 Geographical data across the Combined Authority is viewable by staff using 'QGIS' software.
 A QGIS file exists with various map layers pre-loaded.
-To explore our GIS data, follow these steps:
+To explore our GIS data, follow these steps carefully:
 1. Turn on your VPN
 2. Navigate to [this folder](https://westofenglandca.sharepoint.com/:f:/r/sites/GIS/Shared%20Documents/General/QGIS_map_file) (open this link in a new tab)
 3. Download a copy of the `WECA_GIS_v09.qgz` file into your personal documents.
 Do not open the file yet.